PLCwithoutP/GakwayaCpp/README.md

 ## ✅ Progress

-As of now, I've completed up to **Section 17: Pointers**.
+As of now, I've completed up to **Section 18: References**.
 Below is a brief overview of the sections covered:

 ### Section 1: Welcome